In this article:

 Default health score

 The default health score makes sure all accounts in Natero will have a valid health score calculated.
-Accounts will take the default health score if they do not match the account filters defined in other health score configurations.
+You cannot deactivate or delete the default health score.

-You can customize the default health score so that accounts not covered in other health score configurations will have a proper health score calculated.
+- Configure the default health score in a way so that accounts not covered in other health score configurations will have a useful health score calculated.

 Segmented health scores